Intermittency in the small-time behavior of L\'evy processes

 {\fnsymbol{footnote}}

 \begin{flushleft} { $^1$ Department of Mathematics, University of Osijek, Trg Ljudevita Gaja 6, 31000 Osijek, Croatia} \end{flushleft}

-\textbf{Abstract: } Limit theorems for L\'evy processes in the small-time limit have been established recently in \cite{ivanovs2018zooming}.
-In this paper we consider convergence of moments in these limit theorems.
+\textbf{Abstract: } In this paper we consider convergence of moments in the small-time limit theorems for L\'evy processes.
 We provide precise asymptotics for all the absolute moments of positive order.
 The convergence of moments in limit theorems holds typically only up to some critical moment order and higher order moments decay at different rate.
 Such behavior is known as intermittency and has been encountered in some limit theorems.
-As a consequence, we show that a L\'evy process may exhibit different rates of decay in the small-time limit.